Mold is easy to understand. It needs moisture and food to grow.

-However, not all remediation is successful.
-Sadly, there are as many bad remediation stories as happy endings.
+Sadly, there are more bad remediation stories than happy endings.

-This is because big money is involved, the variables can be complex, companies are not trustworthy, and your sensitivity may leave you with exacting standards that can’t be met by many businesses.
+This is for several reasons: big money is involved, the variables are complex, companies are not trustworthy, and your sensitivity may leave you with exacting needs that can’t be met by most businesses.

 This completes Awareness.